 The time delays are not the only problem; according to the New York Times the expense of getting goods out of China has increased dramatically along with supply & Chinese shippers are passing the costs to the manufacturers:

 “Shipping rates for containers have continued to rise steeply in the weeks since Yantian Port reopened.
 The increase is widely expected to keep going as stores in the United States in particular race to restock shelves for returning shoppers and start preparing for the Christmas shopping season.

 “Each week these rates go up another few hundred dollars,” said Simon Heaney, the senior manager for container shipping research at Drewry Maritime Research in London.
 “Nobody seems to have any answers, and the only thing we can hope for is Chinese New Year — and that’s obviously a long way off.”

 These problems are not an issue for companies who wish to establish Mexico shelter manufacturing services: shipping is done primarily by rail and trucks, an enormous savings over shopping by fleet, and having your goods ready to be delivered on the same continent will give you a strategic advantage in time to market and supply chain viability over your competitors.

 Here are some links for you to research and understand why getting started with manufacturing in Mexico is a better choice for getting your manufacturing product to market in a timely manner.

-Supported by over 30 years of experience, NovaLink has provided shelter or contract manufacturing services to a variety of industries.
-The management team has developed the skill and talent required to avoid the 7 mistakes commonly made in new manufacturing projects.
+Supported by over 30 years of experience, NovaLink has provided shelter or contract manufacturing services to a variety of the growing manufacturing industries in Mexico.
 Whether it is a product that requires precision and high tolerance, or a product that has been commoditized, NovaLink operates at an advantage.
-NovaLink would make the perfect secondary manufacturing partner source for many company operations.
+NovaLink would make the perfect manufacturing partner source for many company operations.